rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 As you can see, every procedure insists on the same type of structure, the `Rectangle`.
 Every procedure needs as input an instance of the structure on which executes.
 Moreover, every piece of code that owns an instance of the `Rectangle` structure *can access its member values without control*.
 There is no concept of restriction or authorization.

 The above fact makes the procedures' definition very verbose and their maintenance very tricky.
-Tests become very hard to design and execute, because of the lack of _information hiding_.
+Tests become very hard to design and execute, because of the lack of _information hiding_: everything can modify everything.

 The primary goal of Object-Oriented programming was that of binding the behavior (a.k.a. methods) with the data on which they operate (a.k.a., attributes).
 As Alan Kay once said:

 > [..] it is not even about classes.
 I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging" [..]

-The concept of class allows us to regain the focus on behavior, and not on methods inputs.
+The concept of classes allows us to regain the focus on behavior, and not on methods inputs.
 You should not even know the internal representation of a class.
 You only need its _interface_.
-In Object-Oriented programming, the above example becomes the following (I choose to use Scala because of its lack of ceremony).
+In Object-Oriented programming, the above example becomes the following class definition (I choose to use Scala because of its lack of ceremony).

 {% highlight scala %}
 trait Shape {